seg-leonelsanches/leos-music-shop-flutter/README.md

 ## Motivation

-At Segment there are well-known examples of mobile app examples using, for instance, React Native, but none in Flutter.
+At Segment there are well-known examples of mobile app examples using, for instance, React Native, but none of them in Flutter.

 This follows the same principles of the other "Music Shop" apps: implementing a fictional store that sells musical instruments, but using different technologies to be tested with Segment.

+## Running

+This app relies on three different APIs to work:

+- A Guitars API, implemented by the [Leo's Guitar Shop](https://github.com/seg-leonelsanches/leos-guitar-shop-nextjs) application;
+- A Bass Guitars API, implemented by the [Leo's Music Shop API in Python](https://github.com/seg-leonelsanches/leos-music-shop-api-python) application;
+- A Drums API, implemented by the [Leo's Music Shop API in Java](https://github.com/seg-leonelsanches/leos-music-shop-api-java) application.

+For now, the Guitars API is deployed at https://leos-guitar-shop-nextjs.vercel.app and can be consumed in there.
+The other two APIs should be running on `localhost`:

+- `http://localhost:8000` for Bass Guitars API;
+- `http://localhost:8080` for the Drums API.

+Please check each project to learn how to run them.

+As any other app in Flutter, this one doesn't require an IDE to run, but a good IDE, like Android Studio or VSCode, can help.
+Both of them have plugins/extensions for Dart and Flutter.

+For both editors, make sure you have either tethered devices or device simulators properly set.

+If you opt by Android Studio, all you need to do is to ensure the Flutter and Dart plugins are installed and enabled.
+Using the `run` button is enough to get everything working.

+If you opt by VSCode, all you need to do is to ensure the Flutter and Dart extensions are installed and enabled.
+Use the Run and Debug option (fourth button on the left menu) to run/debug the app.